team113sanger/Acral_Melanoma_PDX_models_LatAm_MesKit/README.md

 ## Overview

-This repository contains the code that was used to compare the patient and PDX-derived samples in terms of their variants and copy number alteration (CNA) events.
+This repository contains the code that was used to compare the patient and PDX-derived samples in terms of their somatic variants and copy number alteration (CNA) events.

 ## Required software and environment